Principles of Palliative Care Module

 Re accredited in 2014 by University of West London with 20 credits at level 6 (degree).

-End of Life Care Champions Training for Nursing and Care Homes in Brent and Harrow
+Last Phase of life Care Home Training for Nursing and Care Homes in Brent and Harrow

 There was a large interest from staff working in Brent and Harrow Nursing and Care Homes to attend end of life care training.
 A programme was developed at St Luke’s Hospice to provide champion training to staff from local nursing and care homes.
 The programme was supported by HENWL Challenges in End of Life Care Project.